nilenta/natsu-bot-framework/README.md

 # natsu's hummus bot framework

-This is the "framework" i made for natsubot, on hummus.
+This is the "framework" I made for natsubot, on hummus.

 Feel free to modify.